bruce1114/qpcommunity/readme.md

 # **Source code for QPT mining, MQPCore and MQPClique mining**
-This repository contains a reference implementation of algorithms for Quasi-Periodic Communities in Temporal Network, including algorithms for QPT mining, MQPCore and MQPClique mining.
+This repository contains a reference implementation of algorithms for Quasi-Periodic Communities mining in Temporal Network, including algorithms for QPT mining, MQPCore and MQPClique mining.
 ## **Environment Setup** ##
 All algorithms are implemented with C++11.
 You may use Git to clone the repository from GitHub and enter the main folder manually using the following command:
 ```